Self-Testing Graph States Permitting Bounded Classical Communication: Self-Testing Graph States Against Bounded Classical Communication

-We will now explore the extension of the ideas introduced in Section~\ref{sec:selftestinggraphstates} to accommodate a single round of communication between the devices.
+We extend the concepts in Section~\ref{sec:selftestinggraphstates} to one round of communication between devices.
 Integrating communication into the self-testing framework primarily entails precisely defining the physical experiment (PE), particularly determining the observables associated with the measurements performed.
-In the conventional self-testing scenario, each observable is solely indexed by a local input, reflecting the local choice of measurement setting.
-This limitation stems from the premise that devices are kept unaware of activities at other locations.
-However, in scenarios permitting communication, the physical observables may also depend on the information (i.e., the measurement setting choices) made at locations within the communication range.
+In the usual setting, observables are indexed only by local inputs, but with communication, they might also depend on inputs received from neighbors within a communication range.

-In this work, inspired by~\cite{barrett2007modeling,Meyer2023}, we adopt the notion that allowed communication is dictated by the graph state of the PE.
-Each device can broadcast to the devices a distance $d$ away on the graph $G$ defined by the associated graph state.
+Following~\cite{barrett2007modeling,Meyer2023}, we let the allowed communication be dictated by the graph state; each device broadcasts its inputs to vertices within graph distance $d$.
 The extension of LHV models to this communication setting is denoted as $d$-LHV$^\ast$ models.
-Our work uses tests that contradict any $d$-LHV$^\ast$ model based on~\cite{Meyer2023}, which is our main motivation for this choice of communication setting, which matches that of the original example in~\cite{barrett2007modeling}.
-This setting has already found applications to prove computational~\cite{bravyi2018quantum, bravyi2020quantum} and communication complexity~\cite{gall2018quantum} separations, as well as certified randomness expansion~\cite{coudron2018trading}.
+Our tests contradict any $d$-LHV$^\ast$ model in the sense of~\cite{Meyer2023}, matching earlier non-classicality frameworks~\cite{barrett2007modeling}.